 Artificial Intelligence (AI) is a hot topic these days, but it’s been around for decades.
 Artificial intelligence has evolved significantly in the last few years and promises to proliferate over the next decade.

 What Is A.I?

-And some have misconceptions about.
+Some have misconceptions about it.
 Artificial intelligence is the idea of machine-created, intelligent behavior.
 It can be thought of as an extension to traditional programming whereby the computer is not simply following instructions but instead learns from its environment and makes decisions based on what it has learned.

 Artificial intelligence (AI) offers great promise for those who would like to do more with their lives or businesses than they could without AI’s help.
 However, potential pitfalls must be addressed before fully taking advantage of this technology’s benefits.

 The rest of this article will discuss both the opportunities and challenges presented by artificial intelligence to give readers a better understanding of how it works and why it is significant.